docker/docs/toolbox/toolbox_install_windows.md

     The terminal runs a special `bash` environment instead of the standard Windows command prompt.
 The `bash` environment is required by Docker.

-3. Make the terminal active by click your mouse next to the `$` prompt.
+3. Make the terminal active by clicking your mouse next to the `$` prompt.

     If you aren't familiar with a terminal window, here are some quick tips.